Materials: Sakotis, Tiramisu

 This project has as subject the production of a new sweet created joining two already existing recipes: in the encounter both the recipes lose their origins and meaning and merge complementarly to represent and give shape to a story inspired by episodes that came from the novel by Thomas Mann “The young Joseph“.
 The recipes chosen for this project are Sakotis and Tiramisu.

 The Sakotis is a lithuanian sweet with a monumental shape that, for this quality, aspires always in being an expression of continuous permanence in the course of the time.
 This intention of length creates an interesting paradox, because it is in antithesis with the decayble nature of the stuff itself and with the declared function of object of consumption.
 Sakotis also represents a tree without roots: this is an interesting quality because seems to be an answer to the similitude that the young Joseph presents to his father Jacob dealing with the origins of histories, hidden to the sight as the roots of a tree.
-The research of the origins, answered the father, is an obsession that, as every prolonged waiting, takes nowhere: no one is able to say where histories have origin, «They are the eternal present, the union of duplicity, the statue that got the name: “At the same time”» .
+The research of the origins, answered the father, that takes nowhere: no one is able to say where histories have origin, «They are the eternal present, the union of duplicity, the statue that got the name: “At the same time”» .

 The Tiramisu instead is a non traditional italian dessert composed reinventing and joining different recipes, non properly italian, but that could be able to write a different story before not existing.